-- -- the conservatives, the reconstructionists, liberal orthodox groupings, communal organizations, fund raising agencies. - All have accepted our fundamental approach, each in his own way, nonetheless joined in a kind of Jewish patchwork quilt of outreach which has forever altered the landscape and the mindscape of American Jewry.

-The Patrilineal Resolution, spawned by Outreach was particularly controversial.

-The Israeli religio-political establishment traduced us and gave it as reason, spurious reason let me say, for their ever recurring efforts to amend the Law of Return.
+- -- the conservatives, the reconstructionists, liberal orthodox groupings, communal organizations, fund raising agencies. - All have accepted our fundamental approach, each in his own way, nonetheless joined in a kind of Jewish patchwork quilt of outreach which has forever altered the landscape and the mindscape of American Jewry. - The Patrilineal Resolution, spawned by Outreach was particularly controversial. - The Israeli religio-political establishment traduced us and gave it as reason, spurious reason let me say, that we are tearing the fabric of Jewish life that if we persist in clinging to our errant ways there will be not one but two Jewish people by the year 2000.